Nitrogen Control in MIM

 Introduction

 Nitrogen can combine with molybdenum and manganese, then replace nickel as the austenitic formation element effectively, and increase the corrosion resistance finally.
-Nitrogen element can be added in austenitic stainless steel through the sintering atmospher.
+Nitrogen element can be added in austenitic stainless steel through the sintering atmosphere.

 N is a neutral and beneficial element for most ferrous alloys, it is an interstitial to increase strength same as carbon element.
 Sintering atmospheres with nitrogen will reduce cost and flammability.